DINKY 359 EAGLE FREIGHTER (1975-1981):

 The white Dinky model was a pretty good copy of the actual prop.

 There were three main Eagle Freighter variants.
 The first version had a white chassis with chromed engine nozzles and red engines, the second a white chassis with red nozzles and silver engines and the third and last version had a blue chassis with red nozzles and silver engine.

 An all white Eagle freighter is sometimes seen but was not sold by Dinky.
-It is in fact an amalgam of the blue freighter’s pod and the white freighter’s chassis.
+It is in fact an amalgam of the green Transporter’s pod and the white Freighter’s chassis.

-The 360 Eagle Freighter chassis was the same as the 359 Eagle Freighter chassis and had the same body variations.
+The 359 Eagle Transporter chassis was the same as the 360 Eagle Freighter chassis and had the same body variations.

 The first decals were wet transfers but were then replaced by adhesive stickers.

 In 1979 the change of label design for the containers was said to be due to an 11 year old girl named Marianne Fleckery who found some of the hollow cylinders in the garden of her home in Langley Crescent, St Albans, Herts.
 She persuaded firemen to visit in anti-contamination suits and take the cylinders to the then-government radiation centre in Amersham.
 After the incident Meccano removed the radiation symbol and words.

 A 32 part Eagle Transporter and Freighter kit, similar to other metal Dinky Kits available at the time, was proposed but not commercially released.